simsong/stats_2010/recon/README.md

 Before you start, look at (config.ini)[config.ini] and make sure that all of the paths are good for your system!
 Then follow these steps:

-   STEP 0 - Download the files
+   STEP 0 - Download the files.
-   STEP 1 - Extract the Geography information from the SF files (state CSVs) STEP 2 - Create CSV files associated with each state (county CSVs) STEP 3 - Create the LP files associated with each Census tract STEP 4 - Solve the LP files and produce the microdata
+   STEP 1 - Extract the Geography information from the SF files (state CSVs) STEP 2 - Create CSV files associated with each state (county CSVs) STEP 3 - Create the .lp.gz files associated with each Census tract STEP 4 - Solve the .lp.gz files to produce the .sol.gz files.
+   STEP 5 - Produce the population files.

+## Configuration Information
+Configuration information is kept in the file config.ini.

+## Logging

+## Paralleism and scheduling

+This level of parallelism is sufficient if you have a single cluster and with to reconstruct a single state.
+However, for large jobs, even this level of control over the parallelism was insufficient.
+For these situations, we created a scheduler that oversees step 3 and step 4.

+# Making it all run

 ## Step 0 - Download the files

-Download the SF1 data from the Census Bureau's website http://www2.census.gov/ using the program `00_download_data.py`.
+Download the SF1 data from the Census Bureau's website http://www2.census.gov/ using the program `s0_download_data.py`.
 This program does not parallelize, but it does check to see if the file you are trying to download has already been downloaded.

-    python3 00_download_data.py --all
+    python3 s0_download_data.py --all

 ## Step 1 - Extract the geography information